 SAT & ACT

 The SAT or ACT is required for admission to most colleges and universities.
 Both tests are accepted by every school and many students have a preference or strength in one test or the other.
 Therefore, I suggest that everyone consider both tests and find the test that is best for you.
-Practice booklets available in the college center.
+Practice booklets are available in the college center.

 The SAT is offered seven times a year in the United States and six times at international sites.
 The test: